 swell.
 Some common triggers that may produce this reaction include:

 - irritants in the environment such as perfumes,

-- changes in the weather, particularly dry weather
+- changes in the weather and particularly dry

 - hot or spicy foods or drinks